 Soly has its own music player that you can use to play your local media files.
 It supports a widget that allows users to add a lyrics widget on your smartphone’s home screen.

 MusicID has one of the most functional user interfaces in this list of Shazam alternatives.
 It’s the only app that will give you an ad-free experience.
 MusicID uses Gracenotes technologies to identify music.
 Song recognition is relatively fast within seconds.
 You can also add comments to the song to ID it.

 Your app homepage will show all your song discoveries.
 And if you want more info about the song or artist, tapping on the song will display that information in a beautiful card-based interface.

 You don’t always need a 3rd party app to recognize the song, the smart voice assistance on your iOS or Android device is capable of that.
 You can use Google Assistant on Android and Siri on iOS to replicate the use of Shazam.

-Just open smart assistant on your smartphone as ask ‘Identify the song‘ and let them do the magic.
+Just open the smart assistant on your smartphone and ask ‘Identify the song‘ and let them do the magic.
 The accuracy, however, isn’t close to what Shazam and apps like Shazam offer.
 But in the worst-case scenario, you really don’t have to install a 3rd party app to identify a song.